-After the expiration of thirty (30) days following the recording of a lien created pursuant to Section 5675, the lien may be enforced in any manner permitted by law.
-Once the amount of delinquent assessments (not including any late charges, fees, attorney's fees, interest, or Costs of Collection), exceeds One Thousand Eight Hundred Dollars (\$1,800), or any unpaid assessments are more than twelve (12) months delinquent, then, subject to specified conditions, the Mutual may initiate foreclosure proceedings to collect the amounts owed.
+After thirty (30) days following the recording of a delinquent assessment lien, the lien may be enforced in any manner permitted by law.
+Once the amount of delinquent assessments (not including any late charges, fees, interest, or Costs of Collection), exceeds One Thousand Eight Hundred Dollars (\$1,800), OR any unpaid assessments are more than twelve (12) months delinquent, then, subject to the conditions specified below, the Mutual may initiate foreclosure proceedings to collect the amounts owed.

-These conditions include that, prior to initiating a foreclosure, the Mutual shall offer the Member, and if so requested by the Member, the Mutual must participate in dispute resolution pursuant to the Mutual's "meet and confer" program, or alternative dispute resolution ("ADR").
+These conditions include that, prior to initiating a foreclosure, the Mutual shall offer the Member, and if so requested by the Member, the Mutual shall participate in dispute resolution pursuant to the Mutual's "meet and confer" program, or alternative dispute resolution (ADR).
 THE DECISION TO PURSUE DISPUTE RESOLUTION OR A PARTICULAR TYPE OF ADR SHALL BE THE CHOICE OF THE MEMBER, EXCEPT THAT BINDING ARBITRATION SHALL NOT BE AVAILABLE IF THE MUTUAL INTENDS TO INITIATE A JUDICIAL FORECLOSURE.